You may already have a clear idea of what you’d like to do in your adult life; you may have some vague ambitions; or you may not have a clue.

 - doing relevant additional courses or classes that might be available

-This will help you to find out whether this career or course really is for you; and will help to show your commitment and enthusiasm when you do apply.
+All these things will help you to find out whether this career or course really is for you; and will help to show your commitment and enthusiasm when you do apply.

 Don’t worry if you don’t have any particular course or career in mind.
-There is plenty else to keep you occupied during your teenage years, and you may suddenly find yourself inspired by a trip to London or watching a film.
+There is plenty else to keep you occupied during your teenage years, and you may suddenly find yourself inspired by a holiday, a trip to London or watching a film.
 Writing things down in a diary or notebook can also sometimes help you understand yourself better, and might even lead to a sudden revelation of what you really want to do with your life!